matrix-org/matrix-spec-proposals/supporting-docs/guides/2016-10-18-e2e_implementation.rst

 Encrypted events have a type of ``m.room.encrypted``.
-They have a content property ``algorithm`` which gives the encryption algorithm in use, as well as other properties specific to the algorithm.
+They have a content property ``algorithm`` which gives the encryption algorithm in use, as well as other properties specific to the algorithm [#]_.

+.. [#] Note that a redacted event will have an empty content, and hence the content will have no ``algorithm`` property.
+Thus a client should check whether an event is redacted before checking for the ``algorithm`` property.

 The encrypted payload is a JSON object with the properties ``type`` (giving the decrypted event type), and ``content`` (giving the decrypted